japinol7/the-codemaster/README.md

 			> Health potions: Stock of health potions in your inventory.
 			> Power potions: Stock of power potions in your inventory.
 			> Door keys: Stock of door keys in your inventory.
+			> A green hat indicates that the magic mode is on.
+              		  You can select a target when you level up to level 2.
 	> Batteries:
 	    > They represent radioactive waste due to cheap nuclear industrialization an weaponry.
           Radioactive batteries are the main thing that connects this game to the original Pac's Revenge game.